byterubpay/byterub-site/_i18n/zh-tw/resources/moneropedia/atomic-units.md

 ---
 terms: ["atomic-units", "atomic-unit"]
-summary: "Atomic Units refer to the smallest fraction of 1 XMR."
+summary: "Atomic Units refer to the smallest fraction of 1 BTR."
 ---

 ### The Basics

-Atomic Units refer to the smallest fraction of 1 XMR.
+Atomic Units refer to the smallest fraction of 1 BTR.
-One atomic unit is currently 1e-12 XMR (0.000000000001 XMR, or one @piconero).
+One atomic unit is currently 1e-12 BTR (0.000000000001 BTR, or one @piconero).
 It may be changed in the future.